 Duo's Trusted Endpoints feature secures your sensitive applications by ensuring that only known devices can access Duo protected services.
 When a user authenticates via the Duo Prompt, we'll check for the access device's management status.
-You can monitor access to your applications from managed and unmanaged devices, and optionally block access from devices not managed by your organization.
+You can monitor access to your applications from trusted and untrusted devices, and optionally block access from devices not trusted by your organization.

 Before enabling the Trusted Endpoints policy on your applications, you'll need to configure your managed mobile devices.
-This guide walks you through Google G Suite configuration for Android mobile devices.
+This guide walks you through Google Workspace configuration for Android mobile devices.

 The new G Suite integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Please note that this integration takes advantage of managed app configuration and therefore Duo Mobile must be installed by your MDM for the device to be considered trusted.

 Keep the Duo Admin Panel open in your browser.
 You'll need to refer back to the G Suite management integration page to complete the configuration steps.